mglush/compiler-construction/README.md

     - Otherwise, outputs one of the type errors listed below.

 ## Project 4: Stack-Based x86 Code Generation
-**Project aspects**:
 - Uses the symbol table to generate x86 assembly code by doing a walk on the abstract syntax tree.
 - Runs on Linux, needs minor tweaks to work on Mac OS.
 - Completes the compiler-building process; the last project in this repository.

 **Existing Files Modified**:
   - typecheck.cpp